 Cardiovascular sonography (CVS) is commonly known as "ultrasound."
-Sonographers are health care professionals who utilize imaging technology to assist in the process of medical diagnosis.
+Sonographers utilize imaging technology to assist in the process of medical diagnosis.
 Sonographers have skills that are utilized by many specialties, including cardiology, pediatric cardiology, and vascular surgery.
 Since the foundation of CVS is technology, the field is dynamic and constantly advancing as technology becomes more sophisticated.
 Sonographers are an integral part of a multidisciplinary team of medical professionals, while at the same time interacting directly with patients.

 The CVS program is a 20-month cohort program, which begins in the fall each year.
 Students are offered a position in one of the sonography majors: Cardiovascular Sonography (adult echocardiography, pediatric echocardiography, and vascular sonography) or Diagnostic Medical Sonography-General (abdominal and obstetrics/gynecology).